Discover Ancient Egypt

 Accommodation for 5 nights in 5 stars Hotel in Cairo BB.

-Kempinski Nile Hotel or similar hotel + Le Méridien Cairo Airp. (final night)
+Kempinski Nile Hotel or Fairmont Nile City hotel + Waldorf Astoria (final night)

 Accommodation for 4 nights onboard 5 stars Nile Cruise on full board basis.